 Cricket is a simple pleasure.
-Or so it should be, says Ted Dexter, who regrets the ritualization which has overtaken the game at the top level.
-Going to a cricket match should be a simple pleasure like taking a joyful walk in the park.
+Or so it should be, says Ted Dexter, who regrets the ritualization that has overtaken the game at the top level.
+Going to a cricket match should be a simple pleasure, like taking a joyful walk in the park.

-That is the traditional ideal view of playing cricket.
-If it means bookings a ticket way ahead to see the Australian and setting off at all hours of the morning to be there on time, then it all becomes too serious to be called sport.
+That is the traditional, ideal view of playing cricket.
+If it means booking a ticket way ahead to see the Australian and setting off at all hours of the morning to be there on time, then it all becomes too serious to be called sport.

 I met a man the other day who religiously followed the Cambridge lads during his holidays.
-He obviously felt part of the show until he turned up one day to find a better team playing, viz Combined Universities.
+He obviously felt part of the show until he turned up one day to find a better team, viz., combined universities.
 It isn’t the same,’ he told me as he planned a few days at the seaside with his wife.

 There is much to be said at one end of the scale for knowing as little as possible about the players taking part.
-Only then is it possible to watch with an absolutely open mind, free of anxiety for So-and-so to do well and free of the need to make excuses for the so-and-so if he resoundingly fails?
+Only then is it possible to watch with an absolutely open mind, free of anxiety for So-and-So to do well and free of the need to make excuses for So-and-So if he resoundingly fails?

-When I compare a recent two-hour stint at Fenner’s watching two West Indian batsmen making 50 apiece, with a match between unknowns on Parker’s Piece on the same afternoon, there is no question which of the two I remember more vividly.
+When I compare a recent two-hour stint at Fenner’s watching two West Indian batsmen make 50 apiece with a match between unknowns on Parker’s Piece on the same afternoon, there is no question which of the two I remember more vividly.

 The after-hours game provided many more thrills, with a run-out, a missed catch, and all that lusty vocal support from the batting side in the pavilion.
-Who they all remained a mystery that I have no wish or reason to solve.
+They all remained a mystery that I have no wish or reason to solve.

-How different it inevitably is these days when a Test match is in the offing.
-There are no secrets about any of the team because they have already appeared on television many times, their form analyzed and their social lives served up on a plate for public consumption.
+How different it inevitably is these days when a test match is in the offing.
+There are no secrets about any of the team members because they have already appeared on television many times, their form has been analyzed, and their social lives have been served up on a plate for public consumption.

-Is he Playing at his best?
-Is he batting or bowling or fielding well because he is on the form or because the opposition is below par?
-How does his performance compare with his contemporaries’ and does it suffers or stand out against the giants of previous generations?
+Is he playing at his best?
+Is he batting, bowling, or fielding well because he is on form or because the opposition is below par?
+How does his performance compare with his contemporaries’, and does it suffer or stand out against the giants of previous generations?

-Can one treat a Test match in a purely random way, as a matter of passing interest, nothing more?
+Can one treat a test match in a purely random way, as a matter of passing interest and nothing more?
 I suppose it is possible, in the same way, that one can go hurtling past Buckingham Palace on a Japanese motorcycle without thinking of the Queen, Prince Philip, and their talented children who actually live there.

-Perhaps the most frustrating part of Test cricket-watching is that no two opponents can easily shine at one and the same time.
+Perhaps the most frustrating part of Test cricket watching is that no two opponents can easily shine at the same time.
 Remembering the Borg/Tanner Wimbledon final and the Nicklaus/Aoki epic last round in the United States Open Championship at Baltusrol, New Jersey, the skills of both men could be admired, despite the presence of a winner and a loser.

 “| have to think not only what I think but what I am going to say about what I think”

-The tougher the bowling line-up, the more I hope for the miracle innings to prove the dream that sees the batsmen in full command, using perfect technique and splitting the fielders with every stroke.
+The tougher the bowling line-up, the more I hope for the miracle innings to prove the dream that sees the batsmen in full command, using perfect technique, and splitting the fielders with every stroke.
 Doing my job on television is another hindrance to normal watching.
-I have to think not only about what I think but what I am going to say about what I think.
+I have to think not only about what I think but also about what I am going to say about it.

 The decisions of the umpires, right or wrong, will have no more effect on my enjoyment than a schoolmaster putting a tick or a cross on the work of somebody else’s child.
-Only one problem I have not yet figured out whether watching cricket like that in the life hereafter will be in Heaven — or the other place!
+Only one problem I have not yet figured out is whether watching cricket like that in the life hereafter will be in heaven or another place!